Aliases for CCKBR Gene

 This gene encodes a G-protein coupled receptor for gastrin and cholecystokinin (CCK), regulatory peptides of the brain and gastrointestinal tract.
 This protein is a type B gastrin receptor, which has a high affinity for both sulfated and nonsulfated CCK analogs and is found principally in the central nervous system and the gastrointestinal tract.
 Alternative splicing results in multiple transcript variants.
 A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CCKBR Gene

 CCKBR (Cholecystokinin B Receptor) is a Protein Coding gene.
-Diseases associated with CCKBR include Stomach Cancer and Panic Disorder.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Diseases associated with CCKBR include Panic Disorder and Pancreatic Cancer.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is CCKAR.

 UniProtKB/Swiss-Prot for CCKBR Gene

 Receptor for gastrin and cholecystokinin.
 The CKK-B receptors occur throughout the central nervous system where they modulate anxiety, analgesia, arousal, and neuroleptic activity.
 This receptor mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.

 Isoform 2 is constitutively activated and may regulate cancer cell proliferation via a gastrin-independent mechanism.